acsone/odoo-sort-manifest-depends/README.md

   --odoo-version TEXT           Project's Odoo version (e.g. 16.0)  [required] --project-name TEXT           Name of the project, will be the name of
-                                category of local addons (default: Local) --help                        Show this message and exit.
+                                category of local addons (default: Local) --distinct-oca                Add disctinction for third party addons coming from OCA
+  --help                        Show this message and exit.
 ```